HwWobbe/WipHww/README.md

 ## 2023 quickLinks
-* the displayed order to PRs remains mysterious
+* the displayed order of PRs remains mysterious
 * use more Headings and their implicit ToC

 * [2023's anticipated challenges](https://github.com/HwWobbe/WipHww/blob/main/6.0%20Conclusions.md#challenges)